Moving from children’s to Adult Social Care

 How your current care and support may change

-If you are currently receiving support from children’s services, this will continue whilst the transition assessment is completed and eligibility for care and support under the Care Act 2014 is determined.
-If a young person is eligible then we will work with you on your adult care and support plan.
-If you are not eligible for help from the Council we can provide advice and signpost you to services who can provide support.
+If you are currently receiving support from children’s services, this will continue whilst the Care Act assessment is completed and eligibility for care and support under the Care Act 2014 is determined.
+If a young person is deemed to have eligible needs then we will discuss relevant support options to meet the eligible needs and then a support plan will be formulated and this will be shared with the young person, their family and professionals identified, to deliver the care and support.
+If you are deemed not eligible for a commissioned services from adult social care, we will sign post you to universal services who maybe able to provide support

 The costs of adult care and support

 You may be asked to make a contribution towards the cost of your care services.
 The amount you may be asked to pay will depend on your financial circumstances.
-Cheshire East Council operates a charging policy for non-residential services which meets the Care Act 2014 statutory regulations issued by the Department of Health.
+Cheshire East Council operates a charging policy which meets the Care Act 2014 statutory regulations issued by the Department of Health.
 You will never be charged more than you can reasonably afford to pay and we will also offer you advice on getting all the benefits due to you.
+You will be referred for a financial assessment to determine your assessed client contribution towards your care.

 Contact details